tagohd/mono/Characters/All Characters.md

 ## [[Case Weston]]
 - He shows up near the end of Act I, first as an antagonist and later as a love interest?
 	- Maybe it's one-sided.
 However, Luke *does* have two hands...
 - Nicholas D. Wolfwood.
-He's Nicholas D. Wolfwood. #Cite/TV/Trigun98
+He's Nicholas D. Wolfwood. #Cite/TV/Trigun98 [tvRefType:: Trigun/Character]
 	- He's not a wolf, though.
 That would be too obvious.

 ## [[The Emperoress]]